 However, in the narcissistic abuse cycle, this phase of the relationship is quite different.
 It’s when the narcissist begins to devalue their partner instead of growing closer.
 They realize that their partner is actually not perfect (who is, after all?!), and they don’t see them as having any value.
 The value of a person being only to fuel their own self-image and importance.

 Hence, the narcissist begins to put their partner down or holds back on being intimate or showing their affection.
 When their partner pushes back, the narcissist might turn things around—perceive themselves as the victim and blame their partner, which allows them to further devalue them.

-Rejection: When They Push Their Partner Away
+Rejection and Narcissistic Abuse: When They Push Their Partner Away

 Typically, successful couples reach a point where they not only get along but actually thrive with each other.
 You might have seen this in other couples or experienced it yourself.
 Partners can complete each other’s sentences, know what the other is thinking, and just seem to “click.”
 Of course, they have disagreements and even conflicts.
 Yet, they are capable of communicating and resolving their differences.

 A narcissist, on the other hand, begins to reject their partner and finally discard them in favor of a new relationship that fulfills their needs.